nodemcu/nodemcu-firmware/docs/en/sdcard.md

 -- initialize other slaves

-vol = file.mount("SD0:", 8)   -- incl.
+vol = file.mount("/SD0", 8)   -- incl.
 2nd optional parameter for SS/CS pin
 if not vol then
-  print("retrying mount")
+  print("retry mounting")
-  vol = file.mount("SD0:", 8)
+  vol = file.mount("/SD0", 8)
   if not vol then
     error("mount failed")
   end
 end
-file.open("SD0:somefile")
+file.open("/SD0/somefile")
 print(file.read())
 file.close()
 ```

-DOS-like identifiers are used to distinguish between internal flash (`FLASH:`) and the card's paritions (`SD0:` to `SD3:`).
+DOS-like identifiers are used to distinguish between internal flash (`/FLASH`) and the card's paritions (`/SD0` to `/SD3`).
 This identifier can be omitted for backwards-compatibility and access will be directed to internal flash in this case.
-Use `file.chdrive("SD0:")` to map the default drive to SD card.
+Use `file.chdir("/SD0")` to switch the current drive to SD card.

 !!! note "Note:"